Air Cargo

 iHerb’s cross-border eCommerce logistics

 85% of iHerb’s sales come from cross-border eCommerce.
 The company processes orders from seven global fulfillment centers supported by two hub warehouses.
-It also has more than 100 global logistics partners, including GEODIS MyParcel.
+It also has more than 100 global logistics partners, including GEODIS.
 One key result of that partnership is the ability to offer delivery typically within 2-5 days for many global markets.

 iHerb relies on engaged communication with its global customers to ensure order transparency and earn brand trust.
 The formula is driving growth, with the U.S. market up more than 20% vs. a year ago, and other markets seeing healthy gains as well. “iHerb is in a highly attractive health and wellness market that is large but highly fragmented,” said Miriee Chang, iHerb’s COO.
 “The global competition is limited and relatively underpenetrated in eCommerce.”